seanking/seanking.github.io/index.md

 title: Sean King
 ---

-I am a software engineer that enjoys coffee, reading, and the beach.
-In my downtime, I enjoy developing and reading about software.
-I hope to use this medium to share things that I learn along the way.
+I am a software engineer that enjoys coffee, reading, the beach, and writing about random things.